Nicole Cherry

-Nicole Cherry (born Nicoleta Janina Ghinea on 5 December 1998) is a Romanian pop singer.
+Nicole Cherry (born Nicoleta Janina Ghinea; 5 December 1998) is a Romanian pop singer.

 Career

 Cherry performed in a number of singing and dancing competitions as a child.
 She gained success in 2013 with her single "Memories" which was released at the age of 14.

 Cherry won the 2014 Zu Music Award for "Best Breakthrough" artist.

+In 2023, she played a lead role in "Romina VTM" a Romanian movie featuring other Romanian artists, such as Rareș, Bogdan DLP and YNY Sebi.

 She was chosen to dub the character Sophie in Romanian for Disney movie "The BFG" and to sing the main theme from "Miraculous: Tales of Ladybug & Cat Noir."